bksaini078/Machine-learning-on-Titanic-data/README.md

 # Machine learning on Titanic data
- pyspark mllib machine learning code
+PYSPARK mllib machine learning code
+Basic procedure to learn about the machine learning using python .
+Used Logistic regressiong